Hartford

 Fleet Policies and Composition

 Hartford’s Climate Action Plan lists converting municipal fleet passenger cars to more efficient vehicles as a goal.
 Hartford’s updated Plan of Conservation and Development has a goal to convert 100% of municipal fleet passenger cars to more efficient vehicles by 2035.
-We were unable to find information on the City's fleet composition.
+Hartford’s municipal fleet is currently composed of 5.4% efficient vehicles, including hybrid vehicles.

 Public Lighting